One repo. One runner. Zero infrastructure.

 Issue lifecycle

 Issues live in memory/issues/ISS-NNN.md with YAML frontmatter: status, severity, category, detected_by, affected_skills, root_cause, fix_pr.
-The lifecycle is open → investigating → fixing → resolved (or wontfix).
+The lifecycle is open → resolved.
 Health skills file.
 Repair skills close.

 Files, not databases.